srr013/TabletTowerDefense/readme.txt

-    Tower - contains tower classes and functions TowerGroup - groups and trackers towers of like types TowerDragging - allows creation of multiple towers through a touch and drag motion Shot - handles shot mechanics after firing
+    Tower - contains tower classes and functions TowerGroup - groups and trackers towers of like types TowerDragging - allows creation of multiple towers through a touch and drag motion TowerAbilities - actions taken on a tower like selling, rotation, and upgrades TowerNeighbors - sets up tower images and the towergroups Shot - handles shot mechanics after firing
+    Sound - handles audio in the game
     Enemy - contains enemy classes and functions Player - player-specific variables related to the game Map - contains map-related game variables and sets up the game for play Road - creates road images and handles their positioning Wall - manages widgets used as barriers for enemies and tower placement so the playfield is defined Playfield - movable element handling touch input.
-This is the surface the game is played on TowerAbilities - actions taken on a tower like selling, rotation, and upgrades localdefs - contains some local variables used across classes EventFunctions - sends new enemy waves to SenderClass and handles placing towers.
+This is the surface the game is played on localdefs - contains some local variables used across classes EventFunctions - sends new enemy waves to SenderClass and handles placing towers.
-    Keyboard_Kivy - used for keyboard actions when played on a computer.
+    EventDispatcher - Kivy framework for handling events and GUI updates Keyboard_Kivy - used for keyboard actions when played on a computer.
 N sends a new wave, esc to quit.
     Pathfinding - implements the a* pathfinding algorithm.
 Functions return a list of movement for enemies.
-    GUI - handles the creation and updates of graphical elements such as buttons and menus SenderClass - manages creation of enemies
+    GUI - handles the creation and updates of graphical elements such as buttons and menus GUI_Templates - classes for use in the GUI GUI_Base - base widgets for use in the GUI SenderClass - manages creation of enemies
     Wavegen - generates a wave dict for the Sender.
     Utilities - game-wide functions and helpers.